Skip to main contentSkip to navigation

 If Your Hard Drive Is Corrupted, Do This First

 1. Power down the drive.
 Unplug external drives.
 For internal drives, shut down the computer.
-Every read/write operation on a failing drive risks further platter damage or TRIM execution on SSDs.
+Every read/write operation on a failing hard drive risks more bad sectors, head degradation, or platter damage.

 2. Cancel any auto-CHKDSK countdown.
 If Windows prompts to scan the drive on reboot, press any key to skip.
 Auto-CHKDSK on a physically damaged drive will delete file records it cannot read.